-Students are limited to eight semesters of institutional (Assumption) financial aid, unless otherwise approved by the Director.
+Students are limited to eight undergraduate semesters of institutional (Assumption College) financial aid (summers sessions are excluded), unless otherwise approved by the Director.
 Appeals should be addressed to the Director of Financial Aid.

 For merit scholarship renewals, please contact the Financial Aid Office to obtain the minimum GPA requirements for your scholarship.